Gdoc/Admin

 Endnotes

 1. The recent speed of technological change makes it difficult to picture the history of technology in one visualization.
-In the appendix, I show how this would look if it were linear.
+In the appendix, I show what this history looks like on a linear time scale.

 2. It is, of course, difficult to assess when exactly the first stone tools were used.